P13N: Personalization in Generative AI Workshop

 Hila Chefer

-Hila Chefer is a PhD Candidate at Tel Aviv University and a research intern at Meta AI.
+Hila Chefer is a researcher in the Fundamental Research team at Black Forest Labs and an incoming Assistant Professor at Tel Aviv University (starting October 2026).
 Her groundbreaking work in video personalization and generation includes VideoJAM, Still-Moving, and Lumiere.

 Invited Panelists